Venkataprasad20/amazon_Clone/README.md

 VS Code – for writing and editing code

-Git – for version control
+Git – for version control.